1henrypage/dds25-14/README.md

 - **Service Kill Policy:**
   - **Do not kill Gateway or Publishers,** as Publishers maintain local state for response listening.
 Killing them might cause **consistency issues**.
   - Killing a **DB container** will lead to consistency issues during `consistency_test.py` due to the **exponential backoff strategy** and **queue retry strategy**.
 The DB failover stalls the retry until NGINX prematurely closes the connection with a 502 error.
+  - Killing queue will stop the system, see the reasons below why we didn't build redundancy into our queue.

 #### Why We Didn't Distribute the Event Queue
 - NGINX prematurely closes connections, causing consistency issues as the client expects a synchronous response.
+In a usual setting, we could do this using retry queues, however, this would be of no use since this would cause inconsistencies with NGINX killing the connection.
 - Maintaining a centralized queue helps avoid unnecessary complexity and potential race conditions.
+- For this reason we also disabled the inbuilt message durability option that RabbitMQ offers which means messages are not persisted, this was done to increase throughput.

 #### Consistency Guarantees
 - Our system guarantees eventual consistency.
 - Failover strategies and retry mechanisms ensure that requests are eventually processed, even in the presence of failures.
+    - The queue retries sending if it doesn't receive an `ack()`
+    - Idempotency keys on `POST` and `PUT` operations.

 -----------